biocomplexnet/GitHub.io/README.md

-# Welcome to the info page for the 3rd *"Summer Retreat on Bioinformatics and Complex Networks"* 2024 !
+# Welcome to the 3rd "Summer Retreat on Bioinformatics and Complex Networks" 2024!

-We are delighted to announce that this event will take place from **July 28th to August 3rd of the current year 2024**, at Hotel La Casona Minera, located in Mineral de Pozos, Guanajuato, Mexico.
+We are thrilled to announce that this year's event will take place from **July 28th to August 3rd, 2024**.
+Join us at the picturesque Hotel La Casona Minera, nestled in the charming town of Mineral de Pozos, Guanajuato, Mexico.

 <img src="Imgs/1_3rd Summer Camp.png" class="img-responsive" alt="">

-The **3rd Summer Retreat on Bioinformatics and Complex Networks** is a one-week experience of bioinformatics workshops, talks, and networking for a multidisciplinary around biological, computational, and mathematical topics.

-This event is organized by the [Bioinformatics and Complex Networks Lab](https://portal.cinvestav.mx/ira/investigacion/directorio-de-investigacion/dra-maribel-hern225ndez-rosales) at CINVESTAV Irapuato, Guanajuato and the [Regeneration Lab](http://varelab.lavis.unam.mx) at UNAM Juriquilla, Queretaro.
+The **3rd Summer Retreat on Bioinformatics and Complex Networks** offers a unique, one-week experience filled with bioinformatics workshops, insightful talks, and extensive networking opportunities.
+The retreat focuses on a wide array of topics, including biological, computational, and mathematical fields, fostering a multidisciplinary dialogue.
+This year the event is organized by the [Bioinformatics and Complex Networks Lab](https://portal.cinvestav.mx/ira/investigacion/directorio-de-investigacion/dra-maribel-hern225ndez-rosales) at CINVESTAV Irapuato, Guanajuato and the [Regeneration Lab](http://varelab.lavis.unam.mx) at UNAM Campus Juriquilla, Queretaro.

-You can find a photographic record of our past retreat in our Twitter! [@BioinfoComplexN](https://twitter.com/BioinfoComplexN)
+Take a glimpse into our previous retreats and stay updated by following us on X [@BioinfoComplexN](https://twitter.com/BioinfoComplexN)

 # Location

-The event will take place at [Hotel La Casona Minera](https://lacasonahotel.com/) ([C. 5 de Mayo, Zona Centro, 36000 Guanajuato, Gto.](https://maps.app.goo.gl/oMv2D1HGpW67FeMDA)).
+The event will take place at [Hotel La Casona Minera](https://lacasonahotel.com/)([C. 5 de Mayo, Zona Centro, 36000 Guanajuato, Gto.](https://maps.app.goo.gl/oMv2D1HGpW67FeMDA)., located in the heart of Mineral de Pozos, Guanajuato.
+This "Pueblo Mágico" enchants visitors with its historic ruins, cobblestone streets, pre-Hispanic music and instruments, and a rich tapestry of crafts, jewelry, traditions, legends, and temazcales.
+It is a place that promises a sanctuary of peace, tranquility, rich culture, and entertainment.
 <img src="Imgs/2_3rd Summer Camp.png" class="img-responsive" alt="">

-The hotel has fifteen rooms.
-The suggested Double room is a 1 bed-King size and  Quadruple room is a 2 beds-Queen size, with possibility of extra two or more people (up to 5), one bathroom per room.
-If you're traveling alone and interested in the possibility of sharing a room with another attendee, please inform us at the registration form.
+The hotel offers fifteen well-appointed rooms.
+The recommended Double room features a single King-size bed, while the Quadruple room includes two Queen-size beds and can accommodate up to five guests, with each room providing a private bathroom.
+If you are traveling alone and open to the idea of sharing a room with another attendee, please indicate this preference on the registration form.
+This arrangement not only fosters networking but also makes the stay more economical.

 # Scientific Program & Workshops

-It is desirable but not mandatory for every participant to present their scientific work.
-This event is an excellent opportunity to share your scientific expertise and connect with people interested in your topic.
+While it is not mandatory, it is highly encouraged for every participant to present their scientific projects.
+This event offers a unique opportunity to share your scientific expertise and connect with like-minded individuals who are interested in your research areas.
+Engaging in these discussions can enhance your network and potentially lead to collaborative opportunities.
+Importantly, there is **NO fee to attend/participate** any of the workshops, talks, or other sessions at the event, making it an even more accessible opportunity for all attendees.

-We have two kinds of talks:
+We offer two types of talks at the event:

-- **Light talk:** 10 minutes talk + 5 minutes questions
+Light Talk: Consists of a 10-minute presentation followed by a 5-minute question-and-answer session.
-- **keynote talk (1 to 2 per day):** 25 minutes talk + 5 minutes questions
+Keynote Talk (1 to 2 per day): Features a 25-minute presentation with an additional 5 minutes for questions.

-A meaningful (*preliminary*) title should be given during registration to schedule talk sessions.
-As expected, we will provide a video projector (with VGA & HDMI ports) and a laser pointer for the presentations.
+Participants are asked to provide a meaningful (preliminary) title during registration to facilitate the scheduling of talk sessions.
+To support the presentations, we will provide a video projector equipped with VGA and HDMI ports, as well as a laser pointer.

-Preliminary schedule of our scientific program. *TBA*
+The preliminary schedule of our scientific program will be announced soon.
+TBA

 <img src="Imgs/schedule.png" class="img-responsive" alt="">

 <img src="Imgs/talks.png" class="img-responsive" alt="">

 # Fee
-Fee modality. **The conference fee includes accommodation at Hotel La casona Minera and breakfast**
+Fee Structure: **The conference fee includes accommodation at Hotel La Casona Minera and breakfast**, ensuring that attendees have a comfortable stay while enjoying the rich schedule of events.

 | Room capacity                        | Price per day p/p (MNX) | Whole week p/p (MNX) |
 | ----------------------               | -------------------------------| --------------------------- |